February 18, 2025

 Holding off on filing in a registration state might save a few thousand dollars—but it also costs you sales, brand visibility, and first-mover advantage in key markets.

-📌 Common Misconceptions About State Franchise Approval
+📌 Common Misconceptions About State Franchise Registration

 Many new franchisors fall into avoidable traps.
 Here are a few to watch out for: